 Like The Distinguished Flying Cross, the ribbon originally had horizontal stripes that were changed in 1919 to the present design.
 It is unusual to find a citation for the award of this Cross in the Gazette, but in fact the award of this decoration marks the display of courage under unusual and varying circumstances and flying skill of the highest order.

-Members of the Royal New Zealand Air Force were awarded ninety nine Crosses and one first bar during the Second World War.
-Since then, several awards have been made in the Queen's Birthday and New Year Honours awards.
+Members of the Royal New Zealand Air Force, or New Zealanders serving with allied forces, were awarded 110 Crosses and two first bars during the Second World War.
+Since then, thirty three Crosses and seven first bars have been awarded in the Queen's Birthday and New Year Honours awards.

 Royal Warrant For This Award: View Warrant (PDF document)